This post may contain affiliate links. Please see my disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-How to Make Chocolate Doughnuts
+Overview: How to Make Chocolate Donuts

-Doughnuts – Buttermilk and sour cream ensure a moist and tender baked chocolate doughnut!
-To make the doughnut batter, simply whisk together dry ingredients in a large bowl.
-Combine wet ingredients in a medium bowl, and add to flour mixture, folding in until almost combined.
+Add wet ingredients to flour mixture, folding in until almost combined.
 Stir in boiling water (or hot coffee) and mini chocolate chips just until incorporated.

-Pipe Doughnuts – Transfer half of the batter to a large piping bag and fill each doughnut cup about 3/4 full.
+Transfer half of the batter to a large piping bag and fill each doughnut cup about 3/4 full.
 Tap the pan sharply to settle the batter and reduce air bubbles.

 Print